rysc3/cs361/README.md

 Ryan Scherbarth, Junior - Computer Science @ The University of New Mexico

-Projects and labs from cs357L - Declarative Programming with Professor Haugh (Spring 2024)
+Projects and labs from cs361 - Data Structures and Algorithms with Professor Chen (Spring 2024)

 All projects in this repository are my own work - DO NOT COPY